Ian's Number 96 episode guide: 1972

 50. (18/05) Alf is planning the trip to England, but Lucy is strangely quiet.
 Chad and Mark prepare to give evidence at Sylvia's inquest.
 Aldo advises Rose to tell Julian of her experience with Cliff so they won't start married life with any secrets.
 Ethel visits Lucy with the good news that her husband, Kevin Brinkman (Peter Corbett), has a new job and will be moving the family to Sydney; the Sutcliffe's grandchildren, Debbie and Garth, will get a chance to really know them.
 Mark suggests that Don seek solace in Flat 4 while he is preparing for his law finals.
 Julian seeks Aldo's permission to marry Rose, but Aldo is more concerned about the sumptuous meal he is preparing.
 Roma is unable to attend Aldo's dinner for the Strausses.
 Mark gets an unexpected call about Helen's whereabouts.

-51. (19/05) Helen reveals that she has been staying with two men, brothers John and Colin, whom she knew from Perth.
-They convinced her to get psychiatric help.
+51. (19/05) Helen reveals that she has been staying with two men, brothers John (Bob Lee) and Colin, whom she knew from Perth.
+They had convinced her to get psychiatric help.
 Herb cleverly wins over Dorrie with a fur coat, while at the same time covering up his side dealings with George.
 Helen wants to try to make her marriage to Mark work, but refuses to return to Number 96.
 Don tells Janie to take up Jack's offer of help to get an acting role.
 Mark is moving out; perhaps Don would like to share Flat 4 with Chad?
 Herb gets good news from George and is quite enamoured of his two companions, Trixie (Noeline Brown) and Babs (Penny Ramsay).
 Gordon learns that Sylvia was suffering from an inoperable brain tumour and had only weeks to live.

 52. (22/05) Grant Morris (John Bonney), Janie's former director, makes her an exciting offer.
 Bev is more in love with Don than ever and she is shattered that he is moving out.
 Dorrie hears that Herb was seen canoodling with two tarty girls.
 Despite the theory that Sylvia may have committed suicide, Gordon and Sonia are still under investigation.
 They both have motives for murder and now they have begun to suspect each other.
 Dorrie's sister, Connie, is being hospitalised for a gallstone operation and Dorrie packs herself an overnight bag.
 Aldo recalls the time that Harry sought Gordon's medical advice after hours.
 Herb tries to hide Trixie from Dorrie, who has arrived home unexpectedly.